 6. Consider a Honeymoon Package, Cautiously

-The typical honeymoon package includes a room upgrade, champagne and snacks at welcome (and possibly every evening), credit at resort restaurants or bars, and romantic experiences such as private dinners and couples massages.
+The typical honeymoon package includes a room upgrade, Champagne and snacks at welcome (and possibly every evening), credit at resort restaurants or bars, and romantic experiences like private dinners and couples massages.
 Bigger resorts offer packages at several price points.

-Since you’re spending fewer nights away, you have leeway to raise your per-night costs – whether that means upgrading from a three- to five-star property or splurging on a special experience for which you’d otherwise lack the budget.
-And you can always sock away your savings for a future vacation, if not a second honeymoon.
+Since you’re spending fewer nights away, you have leeway to raise your per-night costs, whether that means upgrading from a 3- to 5-star property or splurging on a memorable experience you’d otherwise lack the budget for.
+And you can always sock away your savings for a second honeymoon.

 8. Stay Close By

-Why journey thousands of miles when you can get the royal treatment an hour or two from home – without renewing your passport?
+Why journey thousands of miles when you can get the royal treatment an hour or two from home without renewing your passport?

-The closer to home you stay, the less you’ll spend on airfare and incidental travel costs.
-Stay close enough and you won’t have to fly at all.
+The closer to home you stay, the less you have to spend on airfare and incidental travel costs.
+Stay close enough, and you don’t have to fly at all.
 Driving takes longer, but it’s usually cheaper for short trips.

 9. Try a Midweek Getaway

-If you’re already planning to keep your honeymoon short and close to home, consider traveling during the middle of the week: Monday through Thursday or Tuesday through Friday.
+If you’re already planning to keep your honeymoon short and close to home, travel midweek: Monday through Thursday or Tuesday through Friday.
 In smaller towns and wilderness areas, where most tourist traffic comes on the weekends, accommodations are affordable and plentiful during the workweek.

 10. Bed Down Under the Stars

-Camping out in an outdoor adventure destination is a great way to reduce the cost of your honeymoon without sacrificing romance.
+Camping out in an outdoor adventure destination can reduce the cost of your honeymoon without sacrificing romance.
 Indeed, if your idea of romance is simply getting away from other people, it’s a no-brainer.

 11. Get Cozy at a Hostel

-Most hostels offer private or semi-private rooms.
-More upscale hostels can be quite generous on the private room front – you wouldn’t know you weren’t in a name-brand hotel.
-You’ll pay a premium for privacy, but only to a degree.
+Most hostels offer private or semiprivate rooms.
+More upscale hostels can be quite generous on the private room front.
+You wouldn’t know you weren’t in a name-brand hotel.
+You have to pay a premium for privacy, but only to a degree.